TakuKobayashi/RuntimePermissionChecker/README.md

 # What is This
 This library is the simplest to implement the Android RuntimePermission.

 The Android RuntimePermission is that the application request the permissions to user when if the application is used the particular feature.

 [For details](https://developer.android.com/training/permissions/requesting.html)

-Android version 6.0 (marshmallow) and later should be shown the dialog to use the permissions.
+Android version 6.0 Marshmallow (API Level 23) and later should be shown the dialog to use the permissions.

 # Download
 Add it in your root build.gradle at the end of repositories